-- A. Annual Work Plan - 1.
-Each faculty member will prepare and submit to his or her Chair a proposed workplan no later than November 1.
-The Chair, working with the faculty member, will review and approve the workplan and submit to the Dean for approval no later than December 1.
+A. Annual Work Plan

+- 1. Each faculty member will prepare and submit to his or her Chairperson a proposed Annual Work Plan no later than November 1.
+The Chairperson, working with the faculty member, will review and approve the Annual Work Plan and submit to the Dean for approval no later than December 1.
 Chairpersons and Associate/Assistant Deans will prepare and submit to the Dean a written Annual Work Plan no later than December 1. - 2.
-The Annual Work Plan should include prioritized professional goals and objectives for the forthcoming year in the areas of Teaching, Service, and Research and Creative Activity. - 3.
-The Annual Work Plan for the forthcoming year will include intended contributions related to the mission of the department, college and university in terms of the performance objectives and criteria described in 2.0 above and further articulated in 3.0 above. - 4.
+The Annual Work Plan should include prioritized professional goals and objectives for the forthcoming year in the areas of Teaching, Service, Research and Creative Activity, and Administration (if applicable). - 3.
+The Annual Work Plan for the forthcoming year will include intended contributions related to the mission of the Department, College, and University in terms of the performance objectives and criteria described in 2.0 above and further articulated in 3.0 above. - 4.
 The goals and objectives for the forthcoming year (i.e., intended outcomes) will be agreed upon and the Annual Work Plan will be dated and signed by the faculty member and Chairperson.
 In the event that the faculty member and Chairperson cannot reach agreement the faculty member may appeal the Chairperson's requirements of the faculty member, in writing and with a detailed rationale, to the Dean no later than December 20.
-Any rationale provided by the Chair shall also be in writing to the Dean and the faculty member. - 5.
-One copy of both the Annual Review narrative and the Annual Work Plan will be retained by the faculty member, one copy will be placed in the department's personnel file, and one copy in the Dean's office. - 6.
-The Annual Work Plan for the forthcoming year will be agreed upon and dated and signed by the Chairperson or Associate/Assistant Dean and the Dean no later than January 15. - 7.
-One copy of the next year's Annual Work Plan will be retained by the Chairperson or Associate/Assistant Dean and one copy will be placed in the Dean's office personnel files. - 8.
-The Annual Work Plan may be amended with the agreement of the faculty member and chair or immediate supervisor.
-The amendment will be placed in the Dean's office personnel files.
+Any rationale provided by the Chair shall also be in writing to the Dean and the faculty member.
+The Dean will review the rationale(s), may meet with the faculty member and Chairperson, and will attempt to finalize an Annual Work Plan that is agreeable to the faculty member and Chairperson.
+If no agreement is reached prior to January 10, the Dean will determine the faculty member's final Annual Work Plan prior to January 15. - 5.
+The Annual Work Plan for the forthcoming year will be agreed upon and dated and signed by the Chairperson or Associate/Assistant Dean and the Dean no later than January 15. - 6.
+A copy of the next year's final Annual Work Plan will be retained by the Chairperson or Associate/Assistant Dean and one copy will be placed in the Dean's Office personnel files. - 7.
+The Annual Work Plan may be amended with the agreement of the faculty member and Chairperson or immediate supervisor.
+The amendment will be placed in the Dean's Office personnel files.